lalehs/netscripts/README.md

 # netscripts
-Version controlled scripts for network configuration for practice
+Version controlled scripts to configure array of networks as a practice